Coronavirus: I-League’s foreign players in Kashmir turn to video games and gym amid lockdown

 The foreign imports including Scottish coach David Robertson’s son Mason, have helped turn Real Kashmir into a force after becoming the first club from the war-torn Himalayan region to play in the I-League.

-“It is the first time that I have had to face such a situation,” 28-year Zambian international Katebe told AFP.
+“It is the first time that I have had to face such a situation,” said 28-year Zambian international Katebe.

 “I am in touch with my wife and parents.
 Connectivity is low here so it is difficult to communicate but I do talk to them over phone.
 I am not scared because I believe in God and have faith that everything will be OK.
 There is gym in the hotel, which I frequent, and I am also on my PlayStation a lot.”